Stories of Excellence - Rebecca Calhoun

 In December 2016, Calhoun graduated from Mitchell with a General Occupational Technology degree and certificates in Office Administration and Management.
 She did so with Honors (a 3.5 GPA) and achieved her goal at 59 years of age.
 “I wanted to get my degree before I was 60,” she said, “And I did.”
 Calhoun reflects fondly on her time at Mitchell.
 “I love Mitchell Community College and the staff,” she noted.
 She extended her thanks to Mark West for his assistance with the work study program, to MaryBeth Powden her ever-supportive advisor and to Theresa Spencer for her endless assistance.
 “I am very grateful to say I was a part of Mitchell Community College,” she said.
 And Mitchell is grateful in turn to have been a part of Rebecca Calhoun’s success.

 Learn more about expanding your goals and achieving your dreams at Mitchell!
 Discover degrees and programs Mitchell offers then find out how to apply.
-For additional support, speak to a counselor at (704) 878-3242 or firstname.lastname@example.org.
+For additional support, speak to an advisor at (704) 978-5493 or firstname.lastname@example.org.